-The DST zone on GenomeDK is closed zone with additional restrictions due to requirements from DST:
+The DST zone on GenomeDK is a closed zone configured to comply with DST requirements.
+This means:

 To get started, you must request a user in the DST zone.